If you've ever felt like you were missing from your own story, this piece is for you—and the child you once were.

 Like a watercolor left in the rain, I learned to disappear in plain sight before I learned to tie my shoes.

 At seven, I sat cross-legged on our living room carpet, watching TV families navigate their predictable dramas.
 Mother, father, children.
 Dating, marriage, babies.
 The same story recycled endlessly, a future as inevitable as gravity.
-Except somewhere deep in my bones, I knew—without language, without logic—that this gravitational pull didn't apply to me.
+Except somewhere deep in my bones, I knew, without language or logic, that this gravitational pull didn't apply to me.

 The Violence of Invisibility

 There's a particular kind of wound that comes from never seeing yourself reflected back.
-Not distorted or mocked—though that would come later—but simply absent.
 As if the universe had forgotten to include you in its list of possible humans.

 In second grade, we had to draw our future families.
 My stomach felt weird and tight.
 The crayon felt heavy in my hand while everyone else was drawing and chattering.
 I didn't know why, but I couldn't make my hand move.
 Nothing I thought about drawing felt right.